 Checkpointing techniques insert checkpoints during the execution of a task.
-Within a checkpoint, the state of a system is checked and correct states are saved to a stable storage [Pradhan 1986].
-When faults are detected, the execution is rolled back to the latest correct checkpoint and re-compute the faulty section by exploring the temporal redundancy [Krishma and Singh 1993; Lee et al. 1999].
-Checkpoints can be uniformly or non-uniformly distributed among an application [Melhem et al. 2004].
+Within a checkpoint, the state of a system is checked and correct states are saved to a stable storage [25].
+When faults are detected, the execution is rolled back to the latest correct checkpoint and re-compute the faulty section by exploring the temporal redundancy [18, 20].
+Checkpoints can be uniformly or non-uniformly distributed among an application [21].
 In this work, we consider uniformly distributed checkpoints only.